emacsmirror/utimeclock/readme.rst

 Motivation
 ==========

-Other time tracking packages tend to assume you're editing a buffer with the primary purpose of tracking time.
+Automatic time tracking packages tend to assume you're editing a buffer with the primary purpose of tracking time.

 This package uses a terse time tracking format which can easily be maintained along side other notes.